h-ohsaki/chatgpt-el/README.md

 Hello to you too!
 How can I help you today?
 > ./chatgpt -e claude -q hello
 Hi!
 How can I help you today?
+> ./chatgpt -e claude -q deepseek
+Hello! 😊 How can I assist you today?
+If you have any questions or need help with something, feel free to ask!
 ```

-This will show the reply from ChatGPT/Gemini/Calude, which must be equivalent
+This will show the reply from ChatGPT/Gemini/Calude/DeepSeek, which must be
-to that shown in your Chromium/Chrome.
+equivalent to that shown in your Chromium/Chrome.

 # FOR QUTEBROWSER USERS